A HEAVENLY INTERVENTION!

 A SERIES OF EXCESSIVE NOISE COMPLAINTS

-The dispute, which soon spiralled out of control, then led to several noise complaints that were lodged against the local priest for ringing his church bell excessively for extended periods of time.
-They all claimed that excessive bell ringing had caused a significant nuisance to them and that they believed that this was done to irritate the village’s community leader following a dispute.
+The dispute, which has spiralled out of control, has led to several noise complaints being lodged against the local priest.
+These complaints accused him of ringing his church bell excessively for extended periods of time.
+As a result, local villagers have claimed that excessive bell ringing has caused a significant nuisance to them.
+Many of them believe that this was done to irritate the village’s community leader following a dispute.
 The priest is also alleged to have used loudspeakers to amplify the sound without the necessary permit.

 TRADITIONALLY PART OF DAILY LIFE IN CYPRUS

-While church bells are traditionally part of daily life in Cypriot villages, several residents complained that the noise in this case far exceeded normal practice.
-Evidence of recordings for several of the excessive bell ringing at a volume for extended periods of time incidents were presented to the police.
-They then placed the priest under arrest following a lengthy investigation.
+Although church bells are traditionally part of daily life in Cypriot villages, several residents complained that the noise in this case far exceeded normal practice.
+Evidence of recordings for several of the excessive bell-ringing incidents was then presented to the police.
+A lengthy investigation then followed, resulting in the priest being placed under arrest.

 A COURT APPEARANCE